Book Summary of Ulysses by James Joyce

 Episode 18: Penelope

 The novel concludes with Molly Bloom’s soliloquy, a stream-of-consciousness monologue that reveals her inner thoughts and emotions.
-Molly reflects on her love for Bloom, her infidelity, and her memories of their early relationship.
-Her final affirmative statement, “Yes,” serves as a powerful affirmation of life and love.
+Molly contemplates her feelings of love for Bloom, her infidelity, and her memories of their first relationship.
+The final affirmation she makes, “Yes,” serves as an affirmation powerful of love and life.

 Key Themes